women spending time alone enjoying a shower and self care time.

 15. Express Your Gratitude

 Expressing gratitude for what you have in life is healthy and positive.
-One great way to express gratitude is via a daily journal.
+One great way to develop and maintain gratitude is via a daily journal.
 Expressing gratitude helps you deal with stress, anxiety, and depression.

-Expressing gratitude can do wonders for your happiness.
-Even during times when you are feeling down, expressing gratitude for the “good” things in your life will help elevate your mood.
+Developing an attitude of gratitude can do wonders for your happiness.
+Even during times when you feel down, expressing gratitude for the “good” things in your life will help elevate your mood.

-Expressing gratitude is an important component of practicing self-love.
+Maintaining an attitude of gratitude is an important component of practicing self-love and self-care.

 16. Spend Time with Friends

-Researchers have found that people who spend time with their friends experience feelings of depression about 20% less than those who do not.
+Researchers have found that people who spend time with their friends experience depression about 20% less than those who do not have feelings of depression.
 Furthermore, these same people also report significantly higher levels of happiness.

-Many people are stuck in what they call a social media “bubble”.
-They don’t make time to connect with their friends in person because they are too busy scrolling through feeds of what other people are up to.
+Many people are stuck in what they call a social media “bubble.”
+They often don’t make time to connect with their friends in person because they are too busy scrolling through feeds.

 The internet has changed the way we live our lives.
-We now have the opportunity to interact with people who are halfway around the world, but that doesn’t mean that it should replace our local friendships.
+We now have the opportunity to interact with people who are halfway around the world, but that doesn’t mean that it should replace real friendships.

 acts of self care include spending time with friends like these two happy women